mdmarshmallow/SciTweets/README.md

 ## DBCredentials.properties
 This file is included in github.
 However, you will need to change your username and password as well as the db url to match whatever you have setup.

+## scitweets_model.properties
+This file stores the disk location of the saved DNNClassifier model.
+You will need to edit it based on where this project is downloaded.

 ## Setting up the database
 A sql file that will create an empty database is uploaded.